-To get the hunter's certificate, you need to take the courses Canadian Firearms Safety and Introduction to Hunting with Firearms and pass the exams.
+To get a hunter's certificate, you need to take the course"Introduction to hunting with bows or crossbows".

 With a hunter's certificate you can buy a licence for the species you'll be hunting.
 For the licence to be valid, it must be signed by the holder, and if there is a transport coupon it must not be detached from the licence.